levonet/ansible-docker-zookeeper/README.md

 - `zookeeper_id` (required): The id must be unique within the ensemble and should have a value between 1 and 255.
 - `zookeeper_servers` (required): This variable allows you to specify a list of machines of the Zookeeper ensemble.
 Each entry has the form of `server.id=host:port:port`.
 Entries are separated with space.
   In 3.5, the syntax of this has changed.
 Servers should be specified as such: `server.id=<address1>:<port1>:<port2>[:role];[<client port address>:]<client port>` [Zookeeper Dynamic Reconfiguration](http://zookeeper.apache.org/doc/r3.5.3-beta/zookeeperReconfig.html).
-- `zookeeper_name` (default: zookeeper): This name used in name of home folder path and in name of container.
+- `docker_zookeeper_name` (default: zookeeper): This name used in name of home folder path and in name of container.
 - `docker_zookeeper_version` (default: latest)
 - `docker_zookeeper_image` (default: zookeeper:{{docker_zookeeper_version}})
 - `docker_zookeeper_expose` (default: [2181, 2888, 3888])